fireundubh/modsmith/README.md

 * Inside the project path, there should be a Data and Localization folder.
 Localization is optional.
 The `mod.manifest` file should also be placed at this level.
 The manifest file is required.
 * The hierarchy for each folder should imitate the hierarchy needed for the mod.
 * The Build folder will be created automatically.
 * **IMPORTANT:** XML tables should contain ONLY the modified rows.
 Modsmith will effectively "import" the modified rows into the base tables at package time, and generate new XML files using your modified rows.
-This allows you to focus on your mod and stay organized.

 ## Configuration